manywho/ui-cordova/README.md

 - **Edit**: Use this action type if the Outcome will allow the user to "edit" an object.
 For example, if the Outcome is placed with a Table (as above), this will tell the offline UI that it should cache the selected object and show it in any pages that follow.
 - **Delete**: Use this action type if the Outcome will delete an object.

-It's important to note that none of these operations is actually executing.
-Changes made by the user are all ignored, unless that change is configured in a sequence.
+It's important that all changes to the application state made by the user are ignored while offline, unless that change is configured in a sequence.
 The sequences tell the offline engine which user actions should be remembered.

 ##### **Recording Responses**: Click through every path in the Flow: